A trip to the Italian Dolomites wouldn’t be complete without seeing the three prominent monoliths of Tre Cime di Lavaredo from all angles.

-In roughly 45 minutes you’ll be at the next hut – rifugio Locatelli (Dreizinnenhütte).
+In roughly 45 minutes to an hour, you’ll be at the next hut – rifugio Locatelli (Dreizinnenhütte).

 All too quickly you’ll be at Malga Langalm which unfortunately doesn’t have any overnight facilities but does have a great restaurant and bar.
 It is also situated next to three very photogenic reflective ponds.